Candidate48/junit4Wiki/Test-runners.md

 - Annotating a class with `@RunWith(JUnit4.class)` will always invoke the default JUnit 4 runner in the current version of JUnit, this class aliases the current default JUnit 4 class runner.
 - `Suite` is a standard runner that allows you to manually build a suite containing tests from many classes. http://junit.sourceforge.net/javadoc/org/junit/runners/Suite.html
 - `Parameterized` is a standard runner that implements parameterized tests.
 When running a parameterized test class, instances are created for the cross-product of the test methods and the test data elements http://junit.sourceforge.net/javadoc/org/junit/runners/Parameterized.html
+- `Categories` is a standard runner enabling subsets of tests tagged with certain categories to execute/be excluded froma  given test run.

 Some popular third party implementations of runners for use with `@RunWith` include:
 - SpringJUnit4ClassRunner http://static.springsource.org/spring/docs/3.0.x/javadoc-api/org/springframework/test/context/junit4/SpringJUnit4ClassRunner.html